Client Onboarding Checklist for an MSP

 • Tech check – Meet with your internal team before exchanging ideas with clients.

-• Introductions – Each stakeholder should share their names, titles, and how they will be contributing to the project.
+• Introductions – Each stakeholder should share their name, title, and how they will be contributing to the project.

 • Review goals + project timeline – Walk through the agreed goals with the client's project lead.
 Underline the project management timeline mentioned in your Welcome Packet.
 Allow some time for any clarification questions.